tonyx/Sharpino/README.md

 ## Problem 1

 I have two rows of seats related to two different streams of events.
 Each row has 5 seats.
 I want to book a seat in row 1 and a seat in row 2.
 I want to do this in a single transaction so that if just one of the claimed seats is already booked then the entire multiple-row transaction fails and no seats are booked at all.
-### Questions:
-1) can you do this in a transactional way?
-   Answer: yes because in-memory and Postgres event-store implementation as single sources of truth are transactional.
-The runTwoCommands in the Command Handler is transactional.
-2) Can it handle more rows?
-   up to tre. (runThreeCommands in the Command Handler)
-3) Is Apache Kafka integration included in this example?
-   No.

 ## Problem 2
 There is an invariant rule that says that no booking can end up in leaving the only middle seat free in a row.